motiwalam/24solver/README.md

 # ...
 ```
 ### A note on unary operators
-In the signature for the `Function` object, you saw a parameter called `max_applications`.
+In the signature for the `Operator` object, you saw a parameter called `max_applications`.
 This note discusses this parameter and why it is needed.

 This solver works by generating all possible expressions for a given set of numbers and operators, and then filters them for ones that evaluate to the correct value.